 …And you’re done!

 I told you this was going to be incredibly short!
-And now that you know how to make this simple but classic sauce I’m sure you’re wondering what you can use this sauce for or in.
+And now that you know how to make this simple but classic condiment I’m sure you’re wondering what you can use it for or in.

 Here are a few ideas for your newly whipped up homemade BBQ Sauce: